Xavier rallies past Texas A&M for 1st NIT title since 1958

 After a timeout by the Aggies, they still had a chance to win.
 Tyrece Radford dribbled up the left side and tossed up a runner from the 3-point line that rimmed out.

-''Unbelievable game,'' Hayes said. ''I thought our guys met the challenge.
-I'm fortunate enough to have had the opportunity to lead these guys for a couple weeks, and these guys deserve the amount of success they have.''
+“Unbelievable game,” said Hayes, his NIT championship T-shirt soaked.
+“I thought our guys met the challenge.
+I’m fortunate enough to have had the opportunity to lead these guys for a couple weeks, and these guys deserve the amount of success they have.”

 Nunge grabbed the rebound at the buzzer to seal Xavier’s second NIT championship.
 The other one came in 1958.